A Sermon on Mark 10:17-27

 There’s no getting around it.
 Jesus said what he said and meant what he said.
 He was a master of hyperbole, the exaggerated image.
 The absurd image of a camel trying to get through the eye of a needle drives home a point.
 And the point is that there is something perilous, spiritually, about wealth.
 Like anything in our lives, money and wealth can be used as a means to praise and serve God and neighbor.
 Or it can be used to hide and shield us from God and others.
 The problem is money and wealth have a particular and powerful tendency toward the latter.
 Jesus suggests that the best thing we can do with our wealth is give as much of it away as we can.

-The burden of wealth offers us great opportunities and responsibilities.
-It might or might not be that being wealthy is, in and of itself, sinful.
+The burden of wealth (however much we have) offers us great opportunities and responsibilities.
+It might or might not be that having money and stuff is, in and of itself, sinful.
 But wealth and money are particularly dangerous to the soul.
 Money, along with the things it can get for us, is not neutral such that it can be used just as easily for God's kingdom as for anything else.
 No, money has a power of its own.
 It takes a good deal of spiritual discipline to have much of it and not let it seduce our hearts or intoxicate us.